String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of string correlators

 Let's consider the case where some number of $F_i$'s go to zero, say $F_1,\dots,F_n$ on a codimension $m$ subvariety of the $(y_i,z)$-space.
-We can also assume that all zeros are simple, since for a $r$-fold zero we could replace the corresponding $F_i$ by its $r$-th root, which would be well-defined near the singularity.
-This tells us that if one of the $F_i$'s has a $r$-th order zero, the effective exponent will be $r a_i$ instead of $a_i$.
+We can also assume that all zeros are simple, since we can allow the same $F_i$ to appear multiple times.
+This tells us that if one of the $F_i$'s has an $r$-th order zero, the effective exponent will be $r a_i$ instead of $a_i$.
 Since we are only interested in determining the possibility of a pole and not the residue itself, we may suppress all the other regular factors that the integrand contains.
 Let us now choose local holomorphic coordinates of the $(y_i,z)$-space such that the codimension $m$ subvariety is described by the coordinates $t_1,\dots,t_{5-m}$, whereas the normal space is described by the coordinates $s_1,\dots,s_m$.
 In other words, the critical subvariety is locally described by $s_1=\dots=s_m=0$.
-We then have \be F_i \sim \sum_{p=1}^m f_{ip}(t_1,\dots,t_{5-m}) s_p \ee to first order near the subvariety.
+We then have

+to first order near the subvariety.
 It is finally convenient to choose real polar coordinates for the normal space $(s_1,\dots,s_m)$ whose radial direction we denote by $\rho$ and the angular direction by $\Omega_{2m-1}$.
 The integrand locally behaves as

+for some regular function $f(t_\ell,\Omega_{2m-1})$.
+In this form, only the integral over $\rho$ can lead to a pole.
+It can be done explicitly and leads to the condition